 Typically, psychoeducational assessments are completed when an individual is struggling with learning in certain areas, whether it be reading, writing or mathematics.
 In some cases, a learning disability may be suspected.
 Learning disabilities (LDs) are specific neurological disorders that affect the way a person stores, understands, retrieves and/or communicates information.
 People with learning disabilities are intelligent and have the ability to learn despite difficulties in processing information and a pattern of uneven abilities.
 They can succeed when solid coping skills and strategies are developed and implemented.
 Learning disabilities can affect a person's ability in the areas of:

+Intellectually gifted children can also struggle with school, due to boredom.
+Proper modifications and school placements can reduce boredom and provide these children with the intellectual stimulation they need.
 Both children and adults can be assessed.
 Psychoeducational assessments for learning disabilities and giftedness can be done for children as young as 6 and adults of all ages.

 What can a Psychoeducational Assessment offer?

 Through a psychoeducational assessment, specific causes of a learning disability can be identified.
 Once these causes are identified, they can be detoured around with accommodations.
 Other sources of learning disabilities can be completely fixed once they are identified.

 During the assessment, our psychologist will look at many areas of assessment:

 Level of achievement in areas of mathematics, reading, problem solving, written language and oral language

 Once the assessment is completed, individualized learning strategies or other recommendations are provided in a detailed psychoeducational report.
 This report provides a template for teachers and parents on how to work with the child's strengths and weaknesses to bring out their full potential.

 A typically psychoeducational assessment with us consists of:

 Review of previous assessments, documents or other tests (if applicable)